-Due to the revision of the underlying TREMOD model adapting the new version of the Handbook Emission Factors for Road Transport (HBEFA) now available in version 4.1, all country-specific emission factors have been revised fundamentally for the entire time series as of 1990.
-For more details please refer to chapter 1.A.3.b i-iv - Emissions from Fuel Combustion in Road Vehicles] of this report.
+Due to the revision of the underlying TREMOD model, several country-specific emission factors have been revised fundamentally for the entire time series as of 1990.
+For more details please refer to chapter 1.A.3.b i-iv - Emissions from Fuel Combustion in Road Vehicles.